tankangliang/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
-Additionally, testers can look through [Testing guide](Testing.md) to get started as well on automated testing.
+Additionally, testers can look through our [Testing Guide](Testing.md) to get started on automated testing.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.